rethinkdb/docs/5-deployment/start-on-startup.md

 In general, you'll have to follow these steps:

 * Install RethinkDB as a service for your operating system.
-(This document describes how to do that for both `init.d` and `systemd`-based Linux distributions, as well as OS X using `launchd`.
+(This document describes how to do that for both `init.d` and `systemd`-based Linux distributions, as well as OS X using `launchd` and Windows services.
 Depending on how you've installed RethinkDB, this may already be done for you.)
 * Create a RethinkDB configuration file for each RethinkDB instance running on this physical server.

 # Startup with init.d #